The Gresley A4 Pacifics

 3SMR produce a 3mm scale white metal kit of the A4.

-Hornby sell both conventional electric and a live steam models of the A4 Pacifics for OO gauge (4mm scale).
+Both Bachmann and Hornby sell ready to run OO (4mm) models of the A4.
+Hornby's short-lived live steam OO range also included an A4.
 SE Finescale sell a whitemetal kit for 4mm scale that comes with the 1928 tender.
 Proscale have produced a kit of the A4 for OO gauge, but current availability is unknown.

 Martin Finney sell kits of the A4 for both the 4mm and 7mm scales.